Driving sustainable development

 Our rail network takes cars off the road and B-doubles off our highways.
-Greater use of rail reduces emissions and is a crucial part of our sustainable future.
+Greater use of rail reduces emissions through its intrinsic sustainability advantages and is a crucial part of our sustainable net zero future.

 Passenger services to support a healthier community